 - During the seven days before an election a voter may vote via Direct Balloting.
 This alternative allows the voter to cast their ballot directly into the ballot counter. @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 If you are not registered to vote, you will need to complete a voter registration form and show proof of residence before casting your ballot.

 You may apply by online application or the paper application (PDF).
 Election officials will mail the absentee ballot materials to you soon after receiving your application.
 Follow the instructions carefully to avoid your ballot being rejected.
 You will also need a witness.
 The witness must be another registered Minnesota voter, or a notary from any state.
 Return the ballot on or before Election Day.
 Delivery options are:

-Deliver it in-person to the Chisago County Auditor-Treasurer’s Office by 3:00pm the day of the Election.
+- Deliver it in-person to the Chisago County Auditor-Treasurer’s Office by 3:00pm the day of the Election.
 See also Ballot Drop Box below.

-Have someone else return your ballot to the Auditor/Treasurer's Office by 3:00pm on Election Day.
+- Have someone else return your ballot to the Auditor/Treasurer's Office by 3:00pm on Election Day.
 That person may only return for a maximum of 3 people.
 That person will be required to complete an Agent Delivery form as well.

 If you are not registered to vote, a voter registration application will be included in the mailed materials.
 You must show your witness an accepted proof of residence when registering.